Skip to main content

-At Hyett Education, we believe in hands-on learning that sparks curiosity and builds foundational skills.
+Hands-on learning sparks curiosity and builds foundational skills.
 Our Early Engineers Express workshop is learning through play and exploration at its finest, having been specifically designed to offer a unique, cross-curricular STEM experience, unlike any other, for EYFS and Key Stage 1.

 Why Engineering for Early Learners?

-We firmly believe that learning through stories is an effective tool for ‘sense-making’, which is why the workshop developers at Hyett Education were inspired to begin the session through sharing The Train Ride by June Crebbin – a highly engaging story, which allows children to immerse themselves in a train ride experience, as well as, providing an opportunity to join in with the repetitive phrases that appear throughout the text.
+Learning through stories is an effective tool for ‘sense-making’, so the session begins with The Train Ride by June Crebbin.
+It is a highly engaging story, which allows children to immerse themselves in a train ride experience, as well as providing an opportunity to join in with the repetitive phrases that appear throughout the text.
 The text allows children to develop their understanding of different places and landscapes which influence the structures the children create when developing their Duplo town surrounding the engineered railway tracks.
 Following the story, the session immediately casts children as engineers, providing a scenario in which to build, make and problem-solve using LEGO Duplo.
 The learners are tasked with key challenges – including building a Duplo railway track, engineering structures and designing a model-town that surrounds the railway.
 Children are also introduced to early coding concepts with Duplo Action Coding Blocks to programme their trains’ actions.

-The workshop then progresses onto a “Dangers on the track!” challenge, where children identify and solve safety issues related to railways, rivers, airports and level-crossings, requiring them to apply their knowledge of the world to design and create safe structures like river bridges, level-crossings and station platforms.
+The workshop then progresses onto a “Dangers on the track!” challenge, where children identify and solve safety issues related to railways, rivers, airports and level-crossings.
+This requires them to apply their knowledge of the world to design and create safe structures like river bridges, level-crossings and station platforms.

 Throughout the workshop, the Early Engineers’ are both supported and challenged in equal measures.
 Learning is supported by broken-down, clear instructions, visual prompts and challenges – such as following a mapped route for the railway track and developing improvements on the track and surrounding areas with specific guides.
 In terms of child-initiated learning and creative freedom, developing the Duplo town around the railway track encourages genuine exploration and allows children to use their own imagination.